SnirY/SnirY/README.md

 My main project: a full-stack application that turns job postings into structured requirements and matches them against a candidate profile, showing per-requirement fit and skill gaps.

-- **Backend & web:** FastAPI and Next.js, with PostgreSQL and SQLAlchemy.
+- **Backend:** FastAPI with PostgreSQL and SQLAlchemy, and a Next.js frontend.
 - **Matching engine:** deterministic and versioned; links each supported match to evidence from the candidate profile and flags unmet requirements.
 - **LLM integration:** resume import pipeline with schema validation, versioned prompts, and run tracking.
 - **Infrastructure:** background processing with Redis/RQ, authentication, and database migrations with Alembic.
 - **Testing:** automated regression tests running in CI with GitHub Actions.

-**Stack:** Python, FastAPI, Next.js, PostgreSQL, SQLAlchemy, Redis/RQ, Docker, pytest, GitHub Actions
+**Stack:** Python, FastAPI, PostgreSQL, SQLAlchemy, Redis/RQ, Docker, pytest, GitHub Actions, Next.js

 *Source code is private; a demo walkthrough is available on request.*